appf-anu/controller-heliospectra/README.md

 # controller-heliospectra

+this repo is deprecated, old and archived, new repo ishere https://gitlab.com/appf-anu/controller-heliospectra2

 go controller for heliospectra s7 and s10 lights

 *multiplier* param and *MULTIPLIER* environment variable are used to change the value sent to the light